Khornne/Raylib-Template/README.md

 file(GLOB_RECURSE PROJECT_SOURCES CONFIGURE_DEPENDS "${CMAKE_CURRENT_LIST_DIR}/src/*.cpp")
 ```

+You would have to change main.cpp to main.c or vice versa in the src directory.

-Just reload CMAKE then the build should update.
+Then just reload CMAKE then the build should update.

 ### Reference
 I based and used [SasLuca's](https://github.com/SasLuca/raylib-cmake-template) Raylib Template